Anand4113/NFLPassOrPlay/README.md

 Translate model results into clear, interpretable visualizations and summary metrics.

 ### Research Question:
-#### How accurately can we predict whether a play will be a run or pass using game-context features?
+#### How accurately can we predict whether a play will be a run or a pass using game-context features?

 ### Dataset Overview